The Euthyphro Dilemma

 Relationship to Other Arguments

 The Problem of Evil intersects with the dilemma in an important way.
-If God’s commands define morality (Horn One), then the suffering God permits is morally acceptable by definition, which would dissolve the Problem of Evil but at the cost of making morality meaningless.
+If God’s commands define morality (Horn One), then the suffering God allows is morally acceptable by definition, which would dissolve the Problem of Evil but at the cost of making morality meaningless.
 If morality is independent of God (Horn Two), then we can meaningfully judge God’s actions against an objective moral standard - and the Problem of Evil regains its full force.

 Common Misconceptions